Eligibility Criteria and Time Limits for Casual Taxpayer Registration

 9. Submit signed/verified application.
 The proper officer examines the application and approves registration within three days if found appropriate.

 10. If the application is deficient, notice is issued in FORM GST REG-03 seeking clarification within 3 days.
-Applicant must furnish it in GST REG-04 within 7 days.
+Subsequently, the applicant must furnish it in GST REG-04 within 7 days.

 11. If the officer is satisfied with clarification/docs, registration is approved in 7 days.
 If not satisfied, the application is rejected via GST REG-05.